 Anyone can do it.
 Mindfulness practice cultivates universal human qualities and does not require anyone to change their beliefs.
 Everyone can benefit and it’s easy to learn.

-It’s a way of living.
+A way of living.
 Mindfulness is more than just a practice.
 It brings awareness and caring into everything we do—and it cuts down needless stress.
 Even a little makes our lives better.

-It’s evidence-based.
+Evidence-based.
 We don’t have to take mindfulness on faith.
 Both science and experience demonstrate its positive benefits for our health, happiness, work, and relationships.

-It sparks innovation.
+Sparks innovation.
 As we deal with our world’s increasing complexity and uncertainty, mindfulness can lead us to effective, resilient, low-cost responses to seemingly intransigent problems.